 Now we’ve seen 11 different reasons why it’s worth the extra cost of buying expensive soccer cleats I want to give you my 3 recommendations for soccer cleats you should consider when buying.

-Let’s look at 3 different pairs of soccer cleats staring with the highest quality ones with the highest price tag, then looking at a great pair of mid-range cleats and finally ending with my recommendation if your on a smaller budget.
+Let’s look at 3 different pairs of soccer cleats, starting with the highest quality ones with the highest price tag, then looking at a great pair of mid-range cleats, and finally ending with my recommendation if you’re on a smaller budget.

 Best high-end soccer cleats